A Cancel Request should be sent for the below reasons.

 A pharmacy change request will be visible in the ePrescribing Center in the Refill/Change Request tab.
 Change Requests are submitted by a pharmacy, discuss and create a policy, that is followed by the prescribers of the practice, to check for new requests.

 To use the feature of Change Request, it is a credential that must be turned on.
 This feature is "all or nothing", it is best practice to discuss with all prescribing providers at the practice.
-If you wish to use this feature please contact OP Support.
-Click here if you need additional information on how to contact OP Support.
+If you wish to use this feature, please contact OP Support.